boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

   pip install pre-commit
   pre-commit install

 You can do your first pull request to the repository.
-In GitHub the tests actions will fail because the repository is still not using the runners with AEDT installed.

 Create backend
 --------------

-The backend part controls all related to AEDT.
-It should contain code which could be launched without a user interface.
+The backend part controls all tasks related to the workflow.
+It should contain code which could be launched without an user interface.

 On this repository you have a simple example, you can find in other toolkits more examples of how to develop a backend.
 It should be created in src/ansys/aedt/toolkits/new_toolkit_name/backend.